Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

     * `bitcoin/outputs` - contains all Bitcoin outputs, excluding the outputs contained in the mempool transactions as well as in the transactions from the latest block
     * `bitcoin/mempool/transactions` - contains Bitcoin mempool transactions
 	* `bitcoin/mempool/outputs` - contains Bitcoin outputs included in mempool transactions
-* Bitcoin Cash, Bitcoin SV, Litecoin, Dogecoin, Dash - the same as for Bitcoin
+* Bitcoin Cash, Bitcoin SV, Litecoin, Dogecoin, Dash, Groestlcoin - the same as for Bitcoin
 * Ethereum:
 	* `ethereum/blocks` - contains all Ethereum blocks, except the last 6
 	* `ethereum/uncles` - contains all Ethereum uncles, except those that belong to the last 6 blocks